-AHW's Call for Applications: Community-Led Seed Grants supports community-MCW academic partnerships to design new strategies, test innovative ideas, and foster greater collaboration to build a foundation for future endeavors to address Wisconsin's leading health challenges and produce deeper impact on health and health equity in Wisconsin's communities.
-Applicants may request up to \$50,000 for projects completed within a 12-month period, beginning Jan.
-1, 2024.
+AHW's Call for Applications: Community-Led Seed Grants supports community-driven efforts to design new strategies, test innovative ideas, and foster greater collaboration to build a foundation for future endeavors to address Wisconsin's leading health challenges and produce deeper impact on health and health equity in Wisconsin's communities.
+Eligible community-based organizations may request up to \$50,000 for projects completed within a 12-month period, beginning Jan.
+1, 2025.